VincentK1991/VincentK1991.github.io/_posts/2026-4-14-enterprise-graph-part11-appendix-graph-sql-mapping.md

 Dept encoded as: node        Dept encoded as: node        Dept encoded as: property

 Can query Department?  yes   Can query Department?  yes   Can query Department?
-NO Can query all staff?   yes   Can query all staff?
-UNION Can query all staff?   yes Can add dept props?    yes   Can add dept props?    yes   Can add dept props?
+NO Can query all staff?   yes   Can query all staff?   yes   Can query all staff?   yes Exclude one subclass?
+N/A   Exclude one subclass?
+FILTER Exclude one subclass?
+N/A Can add dept props?    yes   Can add dept props?    yes   Can add dept props?
 N/A
 ```

 The binding choice is an irreversible architectural decision for the virtual graph.
-It determines which questions are one-line queries, which questions require complex UNION or subquery patterns, and which questions cannot be answered at all without changing the bindings.
+It determines which questions are one-line queries, which questions require additional SPARQL patterns (such as `FILTER NOT EXISTS` to exclude a subclass, or `UNION` when class hierarchies are absent), and which questions cannot be answered at all without changing the bindings.